Keyware-Digital/NDU-Reloaded/README.md

 # NDU-Reloaded
-NDU Der Untoten: Reloaded mod for CoD: WaW by Trebor_UK & ReubenUKGB with contributions from Numan and Gympie, using tools from UGX Mods.
+Nacht Der Untoten: Reloaded mod for CoD: WaW by Trebor_UK & ReubenUKGB with contributions from Numan and Gympie, using tools from UGX Mods.

 If you're the kind of player who hates mods that completely overhaul the Zombies experience and would rather play something that improves, fixes, and expands upon Treyarch's original vision, then this mod is for you.
 NDU: Reloaded does exactly that.
 Our goal is not to reinvent Nacht der Untoten, but to refine and enhance it with quality-of-life improvements, bug fixes, restored content, and carefully curated gameplay additions from later DLCs and titles.
 For a full breakdown of what our mod does, scroll down to read the detailed changelog.
 (Full changes to be listed - WIP!).